-- a) Scan the computer for viruses if you suspect that the crash occurred due to a virus or malware attack. - b) Boot from the rescue media and validate the backup you want to use for recovery.
+- Scan the computer for viruses if you suspect that the crash occurred due to a virus or malware attack. - Boot from the rescue media and validate the backup you want to use for recovery.
 This is necessary because, when a backup is validated in the recovery environment, the program sometimes declares it corrupted though it has been successfully validated in Windows.
-This may be due to the fact that Acronis True Image Home 2012 uses different device drivers in Windows and in the recovery environment.
-If Acronis True Image Home 2012 considers the backup corrupted, it will not proceed with recovery.
+This may be due to the fact that Acronis True Image 2013 uses different device drivers in Windows and in the recovery environment.
+If Acronis True Image 2013 considers the backup corrupted, it will not proceed with recovery.